The Pseudopower Dichotomy: Eventually -closed cardinals

-\end{theorem} Before presenting a proof of this theorem, we note that~(\ref{eqn10}) will hold if $\upsilon$ is less than $\tau^{+\omega}$, so at a minimum the theorem allows us to find representations that are ``more complete'', as well as making sure that the size of the set involved is at most~$\cf(\mu)$.
-In contrast with Theorem~\ref{theoremclosed}, note we assume that $\sigma$ is strictly less than the cofinality of~$\mu$. \begin{proof} Suppose $\lambda$ is $\Gamma(\theta,\tau)$-representable at~$\mu$, and apply Lemma~\ref{structurelemma} to obtain a cardinal $\sigma^*<\sigma$ and a set $C$ of regular cardinals $\lambda^\alpha_\varsigma$ (for $\alpha<\cf(\mu)$ and $\varsigma<\sigma^*$) as there.
-In particular, if $X$ is any unbounded subset of~$\cf(\mu)$, then
+Before presenting a proof of this theorem, we note that condition~(\ref{eqn10}) holds if $\upsilon$ is less than $\tau^{+\omega}$, so at the very least, the theorem allows us to find representations that are ``more complete'', while simultaneously ensuring that the size of the set involved is at most~$\cf(\mu)$.
+In order to do this, we need to make the stronger assumption that $\sigma$ is strictly less than $\cf(\mu)$, and this is what allows us to achieve greater completeness in our representation.